-Giethoorn is one of those idyllic and wonderful places … that continued to appear in my feed on Instagram and Facebook as I was planning our trip to Holland.
-Since we were going to rent a car, and because we decided not only to stay in Amsterdam, but also to try real road trip to the Netherlands, we decided to go and check ourselves.
-It really didn’t seem possible that this magical village really existed.
-Us being us, always wary of click bait stuff online, we wanted to investigate.
+Giethoorn is one of those idyllic and wonderful places … that was always in my feed on Instagram and Facebook as I was planning our trip to The Netherlands.
+We were going to rent a car, and because we decided not only to explore Amsterdam, but also to try a real road trip in the Netherlands, we decided to ad Giethoorn to our itinerary.

 How do I reach Giethoorn?

-We reached Giethoorn by car in about two hours.
+We reached Giethoorn by car in less than two hours.
 The scenic A6 road to Emmeloord is generally busy in the Amsterdam outskirts, but the rest of the journey was smooth and pleasant, between green meadows and a landscape dotted with flowers and windmills: the perfect postcard from the Netherlands!

-What is the best season to visit Giethoorn?
+What is the best time to visit Giethoorn?

-The best season to visit this small village on the water is Spring, when it is full of colorful flowers that decorate flowerbeds and gardens.
+The best season to visit Giethoorn, the Dutch “Venice of the North” is Spring, when it’s full of blooming shrubs that will give you that fairytale village vibe.
 The Dutch have a green thumb, while on the contrary I’m unable also to take care of a succulent.
-Al, on the other hand, loves gardening, but can’t reach the Dutch perfection: he spent the whole trip wondering what magic they use in the Netherlands to have such beautiful gardens!
+Al, on the other hand, loves gardening, and he spent the whole trip wondering what magic they use in the Netherlands to have such beautiful gardens!

-Since the Dutch climate is always variable, carrying a foldable raincoat in your backpack would be a great idea.
-Don’t be discouraged if you have to see the clouds!
-During our trip it was raining for at least an hour every afternoon, but the sun continued to shine for the rest of the time and this certainly didn’t stop us!
+Since the Dutch climate is always variable, carrying a foldable raincoat in your backpack is a great idea.
+Don’t be discouraged if you all you can see are the clouds!

-Located within the De Wieden nature preserve, in the Dutch province of Overijessel, Giethoorn is a small piece of the Netherlands where you can only explore by foot or by boat.
-It is possible to use your bicycle to explore a bit, and you can definitely cycle around the perimeter of the village, but it’s really up to you.
+Located within the De Wieden nature preserve, in the Dutch province of Overijssel, Giethoorn is a small Dutch village that you can only explore by foot or by boat.
+It is of course possible to use your bicycle to explore the outskirts of the village, but it’s really up to you.
 We have reached Giethoorn using a car and walked to the village center: walking in what looks like a fairytale location is priceless.

-We left the car in an open lot in front of a small supermarket.
+We left our car in an open lot in front of a small supermarket.
 Once there, of course, we decided to go in to buy a bottle of water.
-We were also tempted by a snack absolutely loved by the Dutch: licorice.
+And… we filled our backpack to the brink of something that the Duch absolutely love: licorice.
 Perhaps you didn’t know it, but in the Netherlands people eat a lot of licorice.
 We even got to taste the salty licorice that we read about, and that we don’t have in our stores in Italy.
 It doesn’t taste terrible, but it’s definitely different from what you might be used to.

 Things to do in Giethoorn

-Like in many other cities in the Netherlands, at Giethoorn you can also rent a boat or buy a ticket for a cruise on the canals.
-There are many local companies that offer various types of cruises, so it’s better to have a good look around, to make sure you check all the prices, or book one in advance, to be able to check the online reviews!
+Like in many other cities in the Netherlands, in Giethoorn you can also rent a boat or buy a ticket for a cruise on the canals.
+There are many local cruising companies that offer different cruises.
+If you want to find the best deal, either have a good look around, to make sure you check all the prices, or book one in advance, to be able to check the online reviews!
 You should be able to find the most convenient offer for you in terms of time and money.

 Best local restaurants and eateries in Giethoorn

-It’s always good to remember to be respectful to the locals: don’t litter and don’t intrude in someone else’s house just to take pictures!
-These are, after all, the basic rules of the “good traveler”!
+It’s always good to remember to be respectful of the locals: don’t litter and don’t walk in someone else’s house just to take pictures (sadly enough, it happens a lot in The Netherlands)!

 Pin it for later!